gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 Title: WebGL - Less Code, More Fun
 Description: Ways to make programming WebGL less verbose
-TOC: WebGL - Less Code, More Fun
+TOC: Less Code, More Fun

 This post is a continuation of a series of posts about WebGL.